Roboy/anthropomorphic-dexterous-robotic-hand/README.md

-# anthropomorphic-hand
+# anthropomorphic-hand-prototype1
-This repo contains design files for fusion 360 as well as a description how to set up the Arduino and the Adafruit motorboard for the hand.
+This repo contains design files for fusion 360 as well as a description how to set up the Arduino and the Adafruit motorboard for the hand (prototype1).

+## Hardware
+For the prototype1 the following hardware is used:
+- Robotic hand (3D printed)
+- Genuino 101 (power supply via laptop)
+- 2 Adafruit 16-Channel 12-bit PWM Servo Driver,
+- A power supply (5V, 10A) for the motorboards
+- 25 servos (TowerPro, Micro Servo SG90).

+# Building from source
+The following instructions guide you through the process of building this repo from source.

-# Install the Arduino Software
+## Install the Arduino Software

 To program the Arduino board you need the Arduino environment.
 Download Arduino: From the software page. (https://www.arduino.cc/en/Main/Software)